msssk/dgrid/CONTRIBUTING.md

 ## Contributor License Agreement

-We require all contributions, to be covered under the Dojo Foundation's [Contributor License Agreement][cla].
+We require all contributions to be covered under the Dojo Foundation's [Contributor License Agreement][cla].
 This can be done electronically and essentially ensures that you are making it clear that your contributions are your contributions, you have the legal right to contribute and you are transferring the copyright of your works to the Dojo Foundation.